 That means you can’t force people to search for a specific keyword.
 They either already do or they’re searching for something else.

 See How My Agency Can Drive Massive Amounts of Traffic to Your Website

 Your job in SEO is to recognize that and work on getting as much traffic you can from words that are already popular on their own.

 Personal branding is similar, believe it or not.

 For example, being the best CrossFit pug breeder in the world is worthless if there isn’t already a market or niche for that.
 (Seriously, is there?!)

 The niche selection process is really important!
-You don’t want to spend all the time and energy necessary to link your brand to a niche that’s not growing.
+You don’t want to spend all your time and energy linking your brand to a niche that’s not growing.

 Pick something specific that you can do better than 90% of the world.